Malachite at a Glance

 Formation Process

 Malachite forms as a secondary mineral in the oxidizing zone of copper deposits.
-When copper-bearing ores are exposed to oxygen and carbon dioxide-rich water near the Earth's surface, the copper dissolves and reacts with carbonate ions to form Malachite.
-This process typically occurs in the upper portions of copper deposits, creating botryoidal (grape-like), stalactitic, or massive formations.
-The distinctive banding patterns result from variations in the copper concentration and impurities during formation.
-Malachite is almost always found in association with Azurite, Chrysocolla, and native copper.
+When copper-bearing ores near the Earth's surface get exposed to oxygen and carbon dioxide-rich water, the copper dissolves and reacts with carbonate ions to form Malachite.
+This usually happens in the upper portions of copper deposits, producing botryoidal (grape-like), stalactitic, or massive formations.
+The distinctive banding comes from variations in copper concentration and impurities during formation.
+Malachite almost always shows up alongside Azurite, Chrysocolla, and native copper.

 Varieties